TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-02-secrets-of-bin-file-in-symfony-console-application.md

 }
 ```

-**Comments are very important**, because this is very easy to get lost in.
-Trust me, I managed to fail dozen times.
-Also other people will appreciate it, because it's WTF to see loading more than one `vendor/autoload.php`.
+**Comments are very important** because this is very easy to get lost in.
+Trust me, I managed to fail a dozen times.
+Also, other people will appreciate it because it's WTF to see loading more than one `vendor/autoload.php`.

 Imagine you'd move your package to a [monorepo structure](https://gomonorepo.org/):